dai-shi/proxy-compare/README.md

 Compare changes on objects.

-This will compare only accessed fields on tracked objects inside the proxy to check if there were any changes made to them.

-If no fields were accessed on the proxy, it will attempt to do a reference equality check for the objects provided (Object.is(a, b)).

-If fields were accessed on the proxy, then isChanged will only compare the accessed properties.
+This will compare the accessed properties on tracked objects inside the proxy to check if there were any changes made to it, by default if no property was accessed on the proxy it will attempt to do a reference equality check for the objects provided (Object.is(a, b)).
+If you access a property on the proxy, then isChanged will only compare the accessed properties.

 #### Parameters

 *   `prevObj` **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** The previous object to compare.
-*   `nextObj` **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** Object to compare with the previous one.
+*   `nextObj` **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** The next object to compare with the previous one.
 *   `accessed` **[WeakMap](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/WeakMap)<[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object), unknown>** WeakMap that holds the tracking of which properties in the proxied object were accessed.
 *   `cache` **[WeakMap](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/WeakMap)<[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object), unknown>?** WeakMap that holds a cache of the comparisons for better performance with repetitive comparisons, and to avoid infinite loop with circular structures.